SolaKabuta/portfolio_final/README.md

 - Links to my social media profiles and contact information

 I'm using React to create a dynamic and interactive user experience.
 TypeScript ensures code clarity and maintainability.
 Framer Motion allows me to add subtle animations for a more engaging user experience.
 Tailwind CSS provides a utility-first approach to styling, making development efficient.

+In a near future I'd like to:

+- Add a carousel on the landing page showcasing my toolbox
+- Add MongoDB for the back-end
+- Add smoother animations/transitions
+- Add projects

 Stay tuned!